 1. Roof

 A yearly roof inspection is essential in making sure loose tiles are identified and replaced.
 Don’t forget your chimney while checking the roof.
-Call a chimney sweep Maryland to remove creosote and locate lose bricks or flues.
+Call a chimney sweep to remove creosote and locate lose bricks or flues.
 Gutters and downspouts should also be checked to make sure they are debris free.

 2. Yard